 Can I Mediate if I’m Angry?

 Anger is a normal feeling to have during a divorce.
-In fact, if you didn’t feel angry there would probably be something very wrong.
+In fact, if you didn’t feel angry there's probably something wrong.
 Usually, one person has been unhappy for a period of time preceding the divorce.
-When that person tells the other that he or she has decided to leave the marriage, the other is in shock and has to deal with lots of emotions: sorrow, fear and certainly anger.
+When that person tells the other, they've decided to leave the marriage, the other's in shock and has to deal with many emotions: sorrow, fear and certainly anger.

-Whether you're the angry one or are dealing with an angry (ex) spouse, it’s never easy.
-Anger often builds up without your knowing it and if you are not aware of feeling angry, the anger will cause you, or your spouse to lash out.
+Whether you're the angry one or dealing with an angry (ex) spouse, it’s never easy.
+Anger builds up and can cause you or your spouse to lash out.

-Anger can be expressed in mediation and in fact, it is a valuable tool for a mediator to use to not only resolve the divorce, but also to help shape a better divorce agreement.
-In mediation anger is a clue that there is an important piece of information which has not yet been expressed and must be explored and understood.
-Anger tells me someone has important needs which are not being met.
-When someone is angry I want to hear how they are feeling and want to understand why they are angry.
+Anger is in fact a valuable tool when used correctly in mediation.
+Not only to resolve the divorce, but help shape a better divorce agreement.
+In mediation, anger is a clue that there's an important piece of information which hasn't been expressed and needs exploring.
+Anger tells me someone has important needs which aren't being met.
+When someone is angry, I want to hear how they're feeling and understand why they're angry.

 If you could resolve all of these problems yourselves, you probably wouldn’t be getting divorced.
-All couples have issues which feel overwhelming to one or both of you and feels they can't be resolved, but that's not a fact, it is how you feel.
-Hopefully, you are coming to mediation to help this resolution come sooner, rather than later.
+All couples have issues which feel overwhelming to one or both of you and it feel like the issue can't be resolved, but that's not a fact, it is how you feel.
+Hopefully, you're coming to mediation to help this resolution come sooner, rather than later.

-I have seen people really transformed by the mediation process from the time when they first separate, when they are full of fear and don’t know what their future will look and a year or so later, when all of the issues have been worked out and they have learned they can survive and develop a new, full and satisfying life independent of their former spouse.
+I've seen people be transformed by the mediation process from the time when they first separate, when they are full of fear and don’t know what their future will look like and a year on, when all issues have been worked out and they've learned they can survive and develop a new, full and satisfying independent life.

 When we use anger as a tool, it can fuel movement in mediation.
-I recently mediated a divorce where the husband, Bill* expressed a lot of anger during our first session.
-He did not want to pay alimony (which in NY state is called maintenance), and was furious that his wife, Cathy* was requesting it.
-As we began to explore this issue, Cathy spoke about why she felt she was entitled to alimony, she’d given up her career to take care of their children, and this was a joint decision they made when they had their first child.
-This information did not ease his anger.
+I mediated a divorce where the husband, Bill* expressed a lot of anger during our first session.
+He didn't want to pay alimony (which in NY state is called maintenance) and was furious that his wife, Cathy* was requesting it.
+As we began to explore this issue, Cathy spoke about why she felt she was entitled to alimony, she’d given up her career to take care of their children and this was a joint decision they made when they first had kids.
+This information didn't ease his anger.

-I asked Bill to tell us why he felt so strongly about this, I assured him Cathy would listen and not interrupt.
-He began to talk eloquently about how difficult this period of time had been for him, how he was living in a small apartment while his wife and children were in their spacious house.
-How he didn’t have money to go out to dinner or a movie, how he was cooped up and alone in this small apartment, while she was in their beautiful home with the children.
+I asked Bill to tell us why he felt so strongly about it and assured him Cathy would listen and not interrupt.
+He began to talk eloquently about how difficult this time had been for him, how he was living in a small apartment while his wife and kids were in their spacious house.
+How he didn’t have money to go out to dinner or a movie, how he was cooped up, alone in the apartment, while she was in their beautiful home with the children.

-Bill’s anger helped him to express some important needs that he had not expressed before.
-He felt that financially, things were very tight.
+Bill’s anger helped him to express important needs, that he hadn't expressed before.
+He felt financially things were tight.
 He felt under a lot of pressure to be the breadwinner.
-He felt that Cathy didn’t understand what he was going through.
-He felt that he didn’t see his children enough.
+He felt Cathy didn’t understand what he was going through.
+He felt he didn’t see his children enough.

-When I helped Cathy listen to Bill, and Bill felt heard by her, his anger began to dissipate.
-He acknowledged what a wonderful mother she had been to their children, and how glad he was that she’d been able to be home with the children until now, and was even able to realize that he felt sad that she wasn’t going to continue to be home with them.
+When I helped Cathy listen to Bill and he felt heard, his anger began to dissipate.
+He acknowledged what a wonderful mother she'd been and how glad he was that she’d been able to be home with them and was even able to realize he felt sad she wasn’t going to continue to be home with them.

-This family was able to resolve their conflict over alimony and the anger was a useful tool that helped us to accomplish this resolution.
-Once Cathy began to plan to go back to work, Bill relaxed about the issue of alimony.
-As they were both having the same experience about money, the discussion shifted, instead of the problem being whether Cathy would take money from Bill, we instead confronted a shared problem, how to have more money in the family?
+This family was able to resolve their conflict over alimony and anger was a useful tool.
+The discussion shifted, instead of the problem being whether Cathy would take money from Bill, we instead confronted a shared problem, how to have more money in the family?

 I told the couple about tax implications – money paid for child support is not deductible, but money paid for maintenance IS deductible.
 Suddenly, Bill’s eyes lit up.
 He realized that if he paid alimony to Cathy, and she used it to run the household, they would both end up in lower tax brackets, thereby resulting in a net tax savings.
 (Note: This law changed Jan.
 2019 – alimony is no longer deductible to payor under federal law, though it’s still deductible under NY state law.)